athdot/pixie/Tests.md

 Steps:

 1. Choose the "your profile" button under the main menu.
-2. Choose the "change Username" button under the "your profile" menu.
+2. Choose the "Change Username" button under the "your profile" menu.
 3. Enter a new username and confirm the change.

 Expected Result: